American Mahjong FAQ

 Switching from your primary candidate hand to a backup mid-game when the primary stalls (e.g., key tiles are dead in the discard pile or opponents are racing ahead).
 A successful pivot keeps you in the running; a poorly-timed pivot wastes draws.
 Best done before the wall gets short.

 A category of hands on the NMJL® card built around 5-tile groups (Quints).
-Because each tile only has 4 natural copies in the set, every Quint needs at least one Joker.
+Because only 4 copies of each number, wind, or dragon tile exist, a Quint of those needs at least one Joker.
 Specific Quints hands change yearly, but the category always features Quints prominently.

 Tracking which tiles have been discarded or exposed so you know what's still "live."
-Once 3 of a tile are visible, the 4th is almost always safe to discard — only a 2-Joker Pung is still possible.
+Once 3 of a tile are visible, the 4th is almost always safe to discard — only a joker-backed call (a 2-joker Pung, 3-joker Kong, or 4-joker Quint) is still possible.

 A hand category that requires all groups to be in a single suit (all Bams, all Craks, or all Dots).
 Listed on the card as "Same Color" or similar.